-You may assume that the argument object can be input with >>.
+You may assume that the argument object can be read from a stream with >>.
 The function should throw std::invalid_argument (defined in header <stdexcept>) if the string could not be converted.

 4 Standard Containers and Algorithms

 Objective: to practice using the standard library container classes and algorithms, with emphasis on efficiency.
 To learn more about operator overloading and iterators.